-Below Investment Grade Debt Securities A Amortized Carrying Cost Value Fair Value Fair Value % of Invested Assets ( December 31, 2019 \$ 85,493 83,697 84,516 0.8% December 31, 2018 \$ 102,938 94,214 92,711 0.9%
+Below Investment Grade Debt Securities A amortized Cost Carrying Value Fair Value % of Invested Assets (In thousands except percentages) December 31, 2020 \$ 300,417 303,477 303,477 2.7 % December 31, 2019 \$ 85,493 83,697 84,516 0.8 %

-The Company's percentage of below investment grade securities compared to total invested assets at December 31, 2019 decreased compared to year-end 2018 primarily due to net upgrades of several credit issuers and disposals of securities through maturities or sales.
+The Company's percentage of below investment grade securities compared to total invested assets at December 31, 2020 increased compared to year-end 2019 primarily due to downgrades of several credit issuers whose businesses have been negatively impacted by the pandemic crisis.
 The Company's holdings of below investment grade securities are relatively small and as a percentage of total invested assets are low compared to industry averages.

-Holdings in below investment grade securities by category as of December 31, 2019 are summarized below, including their comparable fair value as of December 31, 2018 for those debt securities rated below investment grade at December 31, 2019.
+Holdings in below investment grade securities by category as of December 31, 2020 are summarized below, including their comparable fair value as of December 31, 2019 for those available for sale and held to maturity debt securities rated below investment grade at December 31, 2020.
 The Company continually monitors developments in these industries for issues that may affect security valuation.